nerdschoolbergen/shellscripting/exercises/exercise-1.md

 ### 1.2.3 - Windows-users

 :book: Windows does not come preinstalled with Bash.
-The easiest way to install Bash is to install [Git for Windows](https://git-scm.com/download/win), which includes Bash.
+The easiest way to install Bash is to install [Git for Windows](https://git-scm.com/download/win), which includes Bash ("Git Bash").

 :pencil2: Download and install [Git for Windows](https://git-scm.com/download/win) if you don't have it installed already.

-:book: Windows includes a default terminal (called conhost, or Console Host) which can be used with Bash, so strictly speaking you do not _need_ to install a terminal.
-However, conhost has a very poor user experience.
-We recommend that you install Microsoft's modern terminal called Windows Terminal.
+:book: Git Bash comes included with a terminal (called Mintty), so strictly speaking you do not _need_ to install a separate terminal application.
+However, Mintty has a very poor user experience.
+We recommend that you install Microsoft's modern terminal called Windows Terminal (requires Windows 10 or later) as well.

 :pencil2: (Optional) Follow [the official install instructions](https://docs.microsoft.com/en-us/windows/terminal/install) to install Windows Terminal.

+:bulb: __Tip for experienced users:__ If you want a real, proper Linux environment in Windows, you can install [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/), or WSL.
+Note that this is out of scope for this workshop, as the install process is much more comprehensive than just installing an application.
+If you decide to install WSL, the install time is usually around 10 minutes (depending on Internet speeds and your computer).
+Windows Terminal is recommended in combination with WSL. :warning: Be warned if you have any problems installing or setting up WSL, you are on your own. :warning:

 ---